EdwardAngert/coderdocs/src/content/docs/main/install/cli.md

+---
+title: Installing Coder
+description: A single CLI (`coder`) is used for both the Coder server and the client.
+version: main
+audience: infra
+---
 # Installing Coder

 A single CLI (`coder`) is used for both the Coder server and the client.

-We support two release channels: mainline and stable - read the [Releases](./releases/index.md) page to learn more about which best suits your team.
+We support two release channels: mainline and stable - read the [Releases](./releases/index) page to learn more about which best suits your team.

 ## Download the latest release from GitHub